 How to survive your Master Thesis

-After finishing coursework in the first study year, the next step to fulfill the requirements of a Master degree at Wageningen University is to conduct an individual thesis project.
+After finishing coursework in the first study year, the next step to fulfill the requirements of a master’s degree at Wageningen University is to conduct an individual thesis project.

-For many students, doing research sounds fascinating yet frustrating, especially if it is their first Master program.
-I am writing this article during my deserved holiday after surviving an intensive 6 month period of my Master thesis.
-If you are about to start off your thesis (or even if you already started), I have some useful advices for you based on my own experience.
+For many students, doing research sounds fascinating yet frustrating, especially if it is their first master’s programme.
+I am writing this article during my deserved holiday after surviving an intensive 6 month period of my master’s thesis.
+If you are about to start off your thesis (or even if you already started), I have some useful advice for you based on my own experience.